Race Report: Barr Trail Mountain Race

 The after race party and awards ceremony was well done, featuring local beer and BBQ.
 All race organizers, please pay attention – Michelob Ultra sucks as a post-race bevvie.
 This race had a Pinneap-Ale Wheat from local Manitou Brewing Company.
 Both of the pints I had were excellent.
 There was also BBQ.

-I was told the downhill would be a “quad-killer”…and those who told me so were spot on.
+I was told the downhill part of the Barr Trail Mountain Race would be a “quad-killer”…and those who told me so were spot on.
 It didn’t hit me Monday, but I was hobbling around a lot Tuesday.
 But now, a week later, I’m back to the training program, aiming for the August 15th Pikes Peak Ascent.